PlutoLang/plutolang.github.io/docs/New Operators.md

 ## Walrus Operator
 The Walrus operator allows you to perform assignments inside of conditional expresssions.

-The second operand to your assignment is the value of the expression.

 ```pluto
 if a := get_value() then
     -- 'a' was assigned a truthy value.